-Obtain the administrator authority first by logging in and then click the main interface to enter the manual storage page.
+Obtain the administrator authority first by logging in and then click the Data Log button in the main interface to enter the manual storage page.
 In this page, you can determine the status of the USB, check storage and operation, and manually force the data logs to save to the USB.